open-tag-manager/open-tag-manager/README.md

 - AWS: This product is using following stack.
     - CloudFront: for tracker, to distribute scripts and client web apps.
-    - S3: to store scripts, logs, stat data and client web apps.
+    - S3: to store scripts, logs, stat data, terraform backend and client web apps.
     - Athena: to retrieve summary data from S3 log object.
     - API Gateway / Lambda: to provide management APIs for client web apps.
     - Amazon Cognito: to manage admin users for client web apps.